 The conference programme can be downloaded here

 The Tuesday evening will see the branch holding the Yorkshire Social at the Humber Street Distillery on the marina.
-During the evening we will also have posters on display as well as showing the new short films about the rivers of Yorkshire and the return of the Salmon.
+During the evening we will also have posters on display.
+Please note this event is now full

 The Wednesday evening will be the Annual Dinner which will be at The Deep Aquarium on the banks of the Humber Estuary.
 There are not many places where you can eat dinner whilst being watched by sharks, rays, moray eels and turtles.
 This is an evening not to be missed.

 Please note the conference dinner must be booked separately

 We also have a number of field trip options this year.

 Trip 1.
 Skerne Wetlands Nature Reserve and West Beck